entrecode/ec.doc/doc/index.md

 #### [Data Manager API](./data_manager/)

+A Data Manager is a generated REST API with completely dynamic, configurable resources.
 A user can, in general, have any number of Data Manager “Spaces”.
 The exact number may be limited by the customers plan.
 A single Data Manager Space manages Assets (Files) and Models with Entries (RESTful Resources).

 The **Entry Point** is [`https://datamanager.entrecode.de/`](https://datamanager.entrecode.de/), root relation: [ec:datamanagers](./resources/datamanager/#list)

 #### [App Manager API](./app_manager/)

-The App Manager is a technical tool for configuring, building and deploying Apps.
+The App Manager is a tool for configuring, building and deploying Apps.
 An App can have multiple platforms to run on.

 The **Entry Point** is [`https://appserver.entrecode.de/`](https://appserver.entrecode.de/), root relation: [ec:apps](/resources/app/#list)